joestubbs/coe379L-sp24/docs/projects/project04.rst

 The final report should be a maximum of 10 pages.

 Also, create a short video, **no more than 10 minutes**.
 The video should be a presentation of your report and cover the primary aspects of your work.
+Record you video using Zoom (use the "record to the cloud" option) and email a shareable link to the zoom recording to the instructors and TA.

 We will watch all of the videos during the final exam week.
 (Attendance will be optional).

 Grading